Cardinals vs. Reds Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has eight doubles, 13 home runs, 20 walks and 39 RBI (42 total hits).
-He's also swiped three bases.
+- Nolan Gorman has 43 hits with nine doubles, 13 home runs, 21 walks and 39 RBI.
+He's also stolen three bases.

-- Gorman heads into this game looking to extend his 11-game hit streak.
-In his last 10 games he is batting .455 with three doubles, six home runs, six walks and 16 RBI.
+- Gorman enters this game looking to extend his 12-game hit streak.
+In his last 10 games he is hitting .455 with four doubles, five home runs, six walks and 15 RBI.

 Gorman Recent Games